contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 Consumers are free to choose tools which fits best their projects concerning those points; because there is a wide variety of consumers with sometimes very different needs.

-If you need hosting with node.js support, you may consider [Heroku](https://dashboard.heroku.com/login) or [now](https://zeit.co/now) free plans.
+For hosting, Github pages are totally free.
+If you need node.js support, you may consider [Heroku](https://dashboard.heroku.com/login) or [now](https://zeit.co/now) free (but limited) plans.

 ## public API